Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 Starting from \cite{DD92}, which exploits Farkas' lemma to understand (un)satisfiability, the connections to QMA have been explored in \cite[Sections 3, 5]{Ku00f}; see \cite[Subsection 11.12.1]{Kullmann2007HandbuchMU} for a more substantial introduction.
 It is shown in \cite[Remark 5 in Section 5]{Ku00f}, that $L$-matrices correspond (nearly) precisely (up to transposition and handling of zero-rows/columns and repeated rows/columns) to balanced lean clause-sets, while lean clause-sets correspond (nearly) precisely to so-called \emph{$L^+$-matrices} (as investigated in \cite{LS1998}).
 The square $L$-matrices are called \emph{SNS-matrices}; SNS-matrices are at the heart of the poly-time decision for $\Mnc[2]_{\defh=0}$ (recall Subsection \ref{sec:prelimcolouring}), and the connections to autarky theory are explored in \cite{Kullmann2007Balanciert}; see \cite[Subsection 11.12.2]{Kullmann2007HandbuchMU} for an overview.

-Further in the translation of terms, now regarding unsatisfiability: unsatisfiable clause-sets correspond to \emph{sign-central matrices}, minimally unsatisfiable clause-sets correspond to \emph{minimally sign-central matrices}.
-So \cite[Theorem 5.4.3]{BS95} is yet another proof of $\delta(F) \ge 1$ for $F \in \Musat$.
+Further with the translation of terminology, now regarding unsatisfiability: unsatisfiable clause-sets correspond to \emph{sign-central matrices}, minimally unsatisfiable clause-sets correspond to \emph{minimal sign-central matrices}, and unsatisfiable hitting clause-sets (MUs, where every pair of clauses has a clash) correspond to \emph{tight sign-central matrices} (\cite{HKKZ2003Tight}).
+So \cite[Theorem 5.4.3]{BS95} is yet another proof of $\delta(F) \ge 1$ for $F \in \Musat$ (``Tarsi's Lemma'').
 The variable-degree, as studied in the current \Schrift, corresponds to the number of non-zero entries in the rows of the matrices (while the deficiency is the difference of the number of columns and the number of rows).
-The elements of $\Musati{\delta=1}$ correspond to \emph{$S$-matrices}, the elements of $\Smusati{\delta=1}$ correspond to \emph{maximal $S$-matrices}.
+The elements of $\Musati{\delta=1}$ correspond to \emph{$S$-matrices} (thus \cite[Corollary 2.2]{KLM1984} yields perhaps the first proof of $\minnonmer(1) = 2$), while the elements of $\Smusati{\delta=1}$ correspond to \emph{maximal $S$-matrices}.

 So our Theorem ``$F \in \Lean \Ra \minvdeg(F) \le \nonmer(\delta(F))$'' is equivalent to the property of $L^+$-matrices of dimension $m \times n$ (thus $n > m$), that there always exists a row with at most $\nonmer(n-m)$ many non-zero entries.